They really don't try to hide the fact that they think David Cage is a hack.

 With Deadly Premonition we have "DP" used in multiple sentences like "Time for some DP action" due to its unintentional sexual implications.

-"X is a failure of game design," which follows on from David Cage's recent statement during promotional work for Beyond: Two Souls that 'game overs are a failure of the game design'.
+"X is a failure of game design," which follows from David Cage's statement during promotional work for Beyond: Two Souls that game overs are a failure of the game design.
 This has since spread from the gang's Indigo Prophecy playthrough into their other videos.